Emily Hancock, a professional Hampshire Photographer, submitted the following tutorial on capturing motion in photography.

 - How much distance exists between the camera and the subject?

 - How much motion do you want your photograph to convey to the viewer?

 The faster the shutter speed, the more frozen and crisply-defined your subject will be.
 Most cameras today will allow you to freeze a scene using 1/8000s or faster.

-Like other photography skills, becoming proficient at capturing motion requires practice and experience.
-You’ll need to spend time learning how shutter speeds will impact the quality of your images.
+Becoming proficient at capturing motion in photography requires practice and experience.
+You’ll need to spend time learning how different shutter speeds impact the quality of your images.
 Even if you’re just setting your camera on its tripod, timing a perfect shot of a fast-moving object can be difficult.

 In the end, capturing motion in your photography is part technique and part art.
 Fortunately, with practice, you can master it!